ibm-cloud-docs/dr-automation-powervs/manage-external-orch.md

 1. Enter your login credentials and click **Log In**.
 Use the credentials configured on your system.

 2. To Save Login credentials, check **Remember Me** option that enable the system to remember your login credentials for up to 24 hours.
-   - If **Remember Me** option is not checked, the credentials will be remembered for 10 hours.
+   - The credentials will be remembered for 10 hours, if **Remember Me** option is unchecked.

-After successfully logging into the VM Recovery Manager HA/DR GUI, you are redirected to the [KSYS (Orchestrator) cluster creation]() screen.
+After successfully logging into the VM Recovery Manager HA/DR GUI, you are redirected to the [KSYS (Orchestrator) cluster creation]() screen where you will be adding the KSYS cluster.